 Assessments are carried out on-site by our team of experienced, qualified Assessors, using a variety of methods including observation, assignments and questions & answers.

-Level 2: 3 GCSEs at grade 3 / D or above, including English, plus Entry 3 Maths.
+Level 2: 4 GCSEs at grade 3 / D-E or above, including English, Maths and Science.

-Level 3: 4 GCSEs including English and Maths at grade 4 / C or above, plus one week work experience in an animal centre.
+Level 3: 5 GCSEs including English, Maths and Science at grade 4 / C or above.

 What do I need?